philipcardiff/curriculum-vitae/philip-cardiff-cv.md

 ## Journal Reviewer

-- Int.
-J. Numer.
-Methods Eng.
-- Comput.
-Methods Appl.
-Mech.
-Eng.
-- Comput.
-Struct.
-- Int.
-J. Numer.
-Methods Biomed.
-Eng.
+Sure, here's the list of academic journals with their full names:

+- International Journal for Numerical Methods in Engineering
+- Computer Methods in Applied Mechanics and Engineering
+- Computers and Structures
+- International Journal for Numerical Methods in Biomedical Engineering
-- Open Biomed.
-Eng.
-J.
+- The Open Biomedical Engineering Journal
-- Int.
-J. Numer.
-Anal.
-Methods Geomech.
-- Appl.
-Math.
-Modell.
-- Comput.
-Appl.
-Math.
+- International Journal for Numerical and Analytical Methods in Geomechanics
+- Applied Mathematical Modelling
+- Computational and Applied Mathematics
-- Ocean Eng.
+- Ocean Engineering
-- Acta Mech.
+- Acta Mechanica
+- Journal of Fluids and Structures
+- Journal of Computational Physics
+- European Journal of Mechanics B/Fluids
-- J. Fluids Struct.
+- Computers and Fluids
-- J. Comput.
-Phys.
-- Eur.
-J. Mech.
-B/Fluids.

 ## Programme Reviewer